Daily Archives: 05/03/2021

 US Noncommittal on Vaccine Patents Waiver

 Amid a surge of COVID-19 cases in India and other parts of the world, the Biden administration remains noncommittal on a proposal to loosen patent restrictions so that countries can manufacture generic versions of the coronavirus vaccines.
-White House correspondent Patsy Widakuswara has this report. …
+White House correspondent Patsy Widakuswara has …

 ICRC: Healthcare Systems, Workers, Patients Are Under Attack